ChartreuseBison/Random-Fireworks/README.txt

 -reload and run the function again

 If you are getting unknown function, your functions might not be in the right folders, or you entered a value minecraft can't read
+Try making a function that just has something like " say Hi " in it to make sure you have functions set up right